Liang-Team/Sequenzo/README.md

 # Sequenzo: Fast, scalable, and intuitive social sequence analysis in Python

 Sequenzo is a high-performance Python package designed for social sequence analysis.

+Its methodological foundations build upon prior work in the R ecosystem, especially [the TraMineR (Gabadinho et al. 2011) R package](https://traminer.unige.ch/), which established many of the core concepts, representations, and analytical tools in sequence analysis.

+Sequenzo also draws inspiration from [WeightedCluster (Studer, 2013)](https://mephisto.unige.ch/weightedcluster/) for typology construction and [seqHMM (Helske & Helske, 2019)](https://www.jstatsoft.org/article/view/v088i03) for probabilistic modeling using hidden markov chain models.

+We gratefully acknowledge these pioneering contributions.
+Sequenzo seeks to expand the social sequence analysis ecosystem by connecting long-standing methodological traditions with the computational practices of the Python data science community, particularly in machine learning and deep learning.

+---

-It is built to analyze **any sequence of categorical events**, from individual career paths and migration patterns to corporate growth and urban development.
+Sequenzo is built to analyze **any sequence of categorical events**, from individual career paths and migration patterns to corporate growth and urban development.
 Whether you are working with **people, places, or policies**, Sequenzo helps uncover meaningful patterns efficiently.

 Sequenzo outperforms traditional R-based tools in social sequence analysis, delivering faster processing and superior efficiency, especially for large-scale datasets. **No big data?
 No problem.
 You don’t need big data to benefit as Sequenzo is designed to enhance sequence analysis at any scale, making complex methods accessible to everyone.**